WE ARE PROUD TO BE INDEPENDENT AND IN NO WAY ASSOCIATED WITH MANUFACTURERS. TO STAY UNBIASED, WE DO NOT ACCEPT FREE PRODUCTS.

 Portability

-With dimensions of L30.5 x W21.3 x H24.8 in, the traditional open frame design of the Dewalt DXGN6000 ensures stability while allowing easy maintenance access to components and promoting effective air cooling.
-The design is ideal for rough environments and demanding outdoor use.
+With dimensions of L30.5 x W21.3 x H24.8 in, the standard open frame design of the Dewalt DXGN6000 provides stability and easy maintenance access to components, as well as good air circulation.
+The generator is designed for outdoor use and demanding environments.

 Features